Sony’s email was vulnerable to cyber-attack. What about yours?

 With ‘disconnected’ PST files, there’s frequently no obvious way of knowing what PST is associated with which user.
 Some vendors use a guessing process to reconcile this, but the latest version of FlightDeck ups the game by using six factors.
 It looks at PST location, who created the PST, attachment of other PSTs, cross-checks the user security information, inspects the content (who most commonly sent and received from that mailbox), and automatically assesses the probable user against the expected user.

 FlightDeck’s a clever tool.
 It needs to be when you’re trying to migrate thousands of PSTs at the same time.

 Track down your PSTs now

 If you have PSTs you are vulnerable.
 If you don’t know how many might be out there we can help.
-Sign up for our PST Snapshot Service and we’ll track down the true extent of wild PSTs in your organization.
+Learn more about our PST to Office 365 migration services and we’ll track down the true extent of wild PSTs in your organization.
 The results will surprise you!